The pinnacle set of a permutation: Abstract

 \section{Abstract}

-Peak sets of a permutation record the indices of its peaks.
+The peak set of a permutation records the indices of its peaks.
 These sets have been studied in a variety of contexts, including recent work by Billey, Burdzy, and Sagan, which enumerated permutations with prescribed peak sets.
 In this article, we look at a natural analogue of the peak set of a permutation, instead recording the values of the peaks.
 We define the ``pinnacle set'' of a permutation $w$ to be the set $\{w(i) : i \text{ is a peak of }w\}$.
-Although peak sets and pinnacle sets mark the same phenomenon, these objects differ in notable ways.
+Although peak sets and pinnacle sets mark the same phenomenon for a given permutation, the behaviors of these sets differ in notable ways as distributions over the symmetric group.
 In the work below, we characterize admissible pinnacle sets and study various enumerative questions related to these objects.